top of page

 Mental health and wellbeing exist in a social context

 I collaborate with organisations who recognise that individual therapeutic work is not enough for a healthy society.
-I love working directly with communities as well as with the frontline practitioners & trainees and managers & leaders who want to transform systems not just focus on symptoms. â€‹I do this by applying my clinical skills, knowledge and experience in organisational and community settings.
-Current work includes:
+I love working directly with communities as well as with the frontline practitioners & trainees and managers & leaders who want to transform systems not just focus on symptoms. â€‹I do this by applying my clinical skills, knowledge and experience in organisational, community and teaching settings.
+Find out more about my experience here

 My services